rhinocerose/eurorack-ForgeSeries/firmware-CLK/Readme.md

 1. Navigate to the selected output.
 2. Click the encoder to set the output to ON or OFF

-### Swing Configuration

-The outputs can have a swing pattern applied to them.
-The swing amount is in 1/96th of a note based on current BPM and the swing every is the interval between applying the swing.
-The swing amount can be set from 2/96th to 12/96th delay and the swing every from 1 to 16 pulses.

-1. Navigate to the selected output.
-The first parameter to be edited is the swing amount.
-2. Click the encoder to enter edit mode.
-3. Use the encoder to select the desired swing amount.
-4. Click the encoder to exit edit mode.
-5. Navigate to the selected output, the second parameter to be edited is the swing every.
-6. Click the encoder to enter edit mode.
-7. Use the encoder to select the desired swing every value.
-8. Click the encoder to exit edit mode.

 ### Pulse Probability

 This is the percentage of probability that a pulse will be generated on the output.
 This is useful for creating random patterns or adding some variation to the output.